We help schools like yours around the world

 Both the Tello EDU and Tello Talent are not sold with boxed Boost Combos, however we recommend buying two additional batteries per drone and a 3 port charging hub.
 We package these up as our own boost combos when you buy with us.

-Tello EDU vs Tello vs Tello Talent, So which Tello should I buy?
+Tello EDU vs Tello, So which Tello should I buy?

 It depends!
 We recommend that most schools start with the Tello EDU.
-By purchasing through an education reseller such as She Maps, then you get the educational advice that you potentially won’t get by walking into JB HiFi or Harvey Norman.
+By purchasing through an education reseller such as She Maps, you get the educational advice that you potentially won’t get by walking into JB HiFi or Harvey Norman.
+We offer 12 months technical support on all our equipment purchases, in addition to the regular manufacturer’s warranty.

 What drone equipment accessories should I get?

 As we mentioned above, we recommend you get the extra batteries (so you have 3 per drone) and a charging hub.
-We sell these as Boost Combos across each of the Tello EDU and Tello Talent.
+We sell these as Boost Combos with the Tello EDU

-Other accessories on offer are a drone cage that fits over the top of the drone, and handheld controllers (like a playstation controller) that connect to the tablet via bluetooth.
-We generally don’t recommend schools get these as the propellor guards that come fitted to the drone provide sufficient protection when using the drone properly.
-The handheld controllers don’t provide any additional learning functionality, and are an added piece of equipment where the money is best used elsewhere.
+Other accessories on offer are a drone cage that fits over the top of the drone, we generally don’t recommend schools get these as the propellor guards that come fitted to the drone provide sufficient protection when using the drone properly.
+Handheld controllers (like a playstation controller) that connect to the tablet via bluetooth. .
+The handheld controllers don’t provide additional learning functionality and are an added piece of equipment where the money is best used elsewhere.

 What are the most common tech challenges?